tsar-boomba/resume/resume.typ

   skills: "Prestigious merit scholarship awarded to 60 out-of-state students, from a pool of thousands", )
 #skill_item(
-  category: "Club Founder",
+  category: "VIP Member",
-  skills: "Founded Students Organizing for the Adoption of Rust at Georgia Tech" )
+  skills: "Member of the Intelligent Digital Communications VIP on the Systems and Operations subteam" )
 #skill_item(
   category: "Hacklytics 2024",